Distinguished Professor Emeritus

-In 2012 Dr. Mathews closed his research laboratory, which had enjoyed extramural research support for more than 48 years at three different universities.
-The major research interest of the Mathews laboratory was the enzymology and regulation of DNA precursors, the deoxyribonucleoside triphosphates, or dNTPs.
+In 2012, Dr. Mathews closed his research laboratory, which had enjoyed extramural research support for more than 48 years at three different universities.
+The major research Interest of the Mathews laboratory was enzymology and regulation of DNA precursors, the deoxyribunocleoside trisophosphats, or dNTPs.

 Some of the questions explored by Dr. Mathews and his 35 Ph.D. students, plus postdoctoral associates, research assistants, and undergraduates, included the following:

 - How are enzymes of dNTP synthesis organized within cells to facilitate the flow of intermediates into dNTPs and to maintain optimal dNTP concentrations at DNA replication sites in the face of rapid turnover as nucleotides are incorporated into DNA?

 - How are dNTP pool sizes regulated within cells to support DNA replication at optimal rates and fidelity?

 - By what mechanisms is genomic instability increased as a consequence of abnormal regulation of dNTP pools?